amplitude/Amplitude-JavaScript/CONTRIBUTING.md

-**Hi contributor, here are some tips to help you make develop and contribute to the Amplitude SDK for JavaScript**
+# Contributing to the Amplitude SDK for JavaScript
+🎉 Thanks for your interest in contributing! 🎉

+## Ramping Up
-# Intro
+### Intro
 - There are three ways for SDK to be loaded
   - Standard NPM package
   - Snippet in `<script>` tag